oVirt/ovirt-site/source/blog/2016-12-20-ci-please-build.html.md

 ---

 All projects in oVirt CI are built today post merge, using the 'build-artifacs' stage from [oVirt's CI standards](http://ovirt-infra-docs.readthedocs.io/en/latest/CI/Build_and_test_standards.html).
 This ensures that all oVirt projects are built and deployed to oVirt repositories and can be consumed by CI jobs, developers or oVirt users.

-However, on some occasions a developer might need to build his project from an open patch in order to test the code before it is merged to the branch, So in any case of errors, he can go back to the patch and fix them before merging.
+However, on some occasions a developer might need to build his project from an open patch.
-Another exmaple is a UI developer, that works on a new UI fix/feature and wants to see the changes on each patch change.
+Developers need this to be able to examine the effects of their changes on a full oVirt installation before merging those changes.
+On some cases developers may even want to hand over packages based on un-merged patches to the QE team to verify that a given change will fix some complex issue.

 ## The Current Build Option